codemanas/cm-blocks-docs/docs/progress-bar.md

 The time duration of the Progress Bar can be adjusted from the duration option.

 Height/Thickness of Progress Bar can be adjusted from the height option.
 For the vertical layout this option works as width.

+The width of the progress bar can be adjusted to full width and customized accordingly.

 Border radius option enables to set the border radius of Progress bar.